Kirsten Macaitis

 Eligible to supervise Masters and PhD (as Co-Supervisor) - email supervisor to discuss availability.

-Dr Kirsten Macaitis is a Research Fellow within the Transfer Science Division at JBI and the University of Adelaide.
+Dr Kirsten Macaitis is a Research Fellow in the Transfer Science Division at JBI within the School of Public Health at Adelaide University.
 She is an experienced researcher and educator whose interdisciplinary work bridges sociology, social policy, youth studies, and cultural analysis with applied evidence-based practice.
-At JBI, Kirsten supports the development and transfer of evidence-based resources through knowledge translation strategies and stakeholder engagement.
 She collaborates with local and international partners to align evidence with practice needs, contributing to global health outcomes through applied research.
+At JBI, Kirsten supports Transfer Science and knowledge translation by strengthening evidence-to-action pathways through evidence-based resource development and stakeholder engagement.

 2022 Daughtry, P., Macaitis, K., & Zweck, T. (2022).
 ‘Walking into the rock … ’: Labyrinth experience as thin place and [spi]ritual direction.
 Journal for the Study of Spirituality, 12(1), 8-19.